Canner/vulcan-sql/packages/extension-driver-clickhouse/README.md

 ## ⚠️ Caution

 ClickHouse driver currently not yet support for caching datasets feature.

-If you use the ClickHouse driver and setup the cache options in API Schema yaml, it will throw error.
+If you use the ClickHouse driver with caching dataset feature, it will be failed.

 ## Testing